Luke Maile Player Props: Reds vs. Cardinals

 Luke Maile At The Plate

-- Maile is batting .286 with two doubles, three home runs and three walks.
+- Maile is hitting .277 with two doubles, three home runs and three walks.

-- Maile has picked up a hit in nine of 18 games this season, with multiple hits three times.
+- Maile enters this game on a four-game hitting streak.
+In his last outings, he's hitting .313 with two homers.

+- In 52.6% of his 19 games this season, Maile has picked up at least one hit.
+He's also had three multi-hit games.

-- He has scored a run in six of 18 games so far this year.
+- He has scored a run in six of 19 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.